 As with most cities, there is an abundance of hotel and accommodation choices in Athens.
 You can use sites such as Booking.com and Hotels.com, or head for our personal favourite Airbnb.
 We’re pretty big fans of booking apartments because we like having kitchen amenities and you tend to get more space in the room.
 But many people prefer hotels for the holiday vibe, and you will find that the building has more amenities in it and staff available 24/7.

 The main thing is that if you choose one of the above neighbourhoods, then you should be fine location wise.
 We found everything we wanted to see within a short distance from each other.
 The only one which took longer and was more difficult to get to because you had to walk up a steep hill, was the Lycabettus Hill cable car.

 Remember that for most of you it will be a long day of walking and sightseeing, so you will be tired by the end of it.
 We mention this because you don’t want to have a long commute back to your hotel, so look for somewhere that is easily accessible.

 Price is always a consideration as well, but we found Athens to be incredibly cheap for the two hotels we stayed in.
-One was forty-five pounds a night (we stayed in this before our Greek Island Cruise with NCL) and the huge apartment in the city centre was fifty pounds a night (at the time of booking which was October 2021).
+One was forty-five pounds a night (we stayed in this before our Greek Island Cruise with NCL which was our first NCL Vegan Cruise), the huge apartment in the city centre was fifty pounds a night (at the time of booking which was October 2021).
 There aren’t many city centres which can offer you clean and spacious accommodation for that kind of price.